microsoft/ALAppExtensions/FAQ.md

 * [AL support for REST Web Services](http://www.kauffmann.nl/2017/06/24/al-support-for-rest-web-services/)
 * [Invoking Azure Functions from AL](http://vjeko.com/invoking-azure-functions-al/)

 3. We offer an open source GitHub repository where you can submit .NET type wrappers that, if accepted, will be included in the base application.
-Here's a link to the repo [](https://github.com/Microsoft/cal-open-library).
+Here's a link to the repo [C/AL Open Library](https://github.com/Microsoft/cal-open-library).

 On-Premise: